make_contours — Project Write-up

 Context & Attribution

-2. Building the full visualization pipeline around it: coordinate registration, publication-quality contour rendering, colormap design, and anatomical overlay
+2. Building the visualization pipeline: coordinate registration, filled-contour rendering, colormap selection, and anatomical overlays

 Adapting, integrating, and publishing established analytical methods reproducibly is the core objective of this project.